 The offer of a Music Scholarship is made on the understanding that the recipient is prepared to make a significant contribution to the musical life of the school.
-The school may offer a fee remission to deserving candidates on the basis of need.
+The school may offer a fee remission to especially deserving candidates.

 Sport